dmparrishphd/neatOveRse/README.md

 ### Branching Versions

 A branch is indicated with a letter or letters.
 For example, Version `0A.0-0` would be a branch of version `0.0-0`.
-A branch of a branch might be indicated as, for example, version `0BUSHclintonBUSH.0-0` might be a brangh of `0BUSHclinton.0-0` (alternating case allows for multi-character branch names to be distinguished).
+A branch of a branch might be indicated as, for example, version `0BUSHclintonBUSH.0-0` might be a branch of `0BUSHclinton.0-0` (alternating case allows for multi-character branch names to be distinguished).

 ### curry